astroport-fi/astroport-governance/contracts/escrow_fee_distributor/README.md

 ### `available_reward_per_week`

-Returns the vector that contains the amount of commission per week.

-`start_after` a day in seconds.
-`limit` a number of weeks.
+Returns a vector with total amounts of ASTRO distributed as rewards every week to stakers. `start_after` is a timestamp in seconds. `limit` is the amount of entries to return.

 ```json
 {